395t/review-assignments/_summaries/smith2015cyclical_1.md

     The author notes the following in general:

     * `triangular2` policy usually trained the model in less iterations for comparable accuracy.
-Training longer on `triangular2` outperforms training on a  LR policy.
+Training longer on `triangular2` outperforms training on a `fixed` LR policy.
     * Adaptive learning rate methods can combine with cyclical LR to obtain comparable accuracy.
     * Training ResNet, Stochastic Depth networks, and DenseNets with cyclical LR performed better than training with a fixed LR by about 0.2% increase in accuracy on average for CIFAR-10 and by about 0.5% increase in accuracy on average for CIFAR-100.